MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

-The data is located at [ai-jobs.net](https://ai-jobs.net/salaries/2023/) and entitled “The Global AI, ML, Data Science Salary Index for 2023” which is based on internal data survey submissions and jobs with open salaries, as the authors describe the data.
+The data is located at [ai-jobs.net](https://ai-jobs.net/salaries/2023/) and entitled “The Global AI, ML, Data Science Salary Index for 2023” which is based on internal data survey submissions and jobs with open salaries.
 The data is processed and updated every week.
 You can contribute to them by submitting your salary info.

 I have downloaded the data set from Hummaam Qaasim’s profile in [Kaggle](https://www.kaggle.com/datasets/hummaamqaasim/jobs-in-data),